 Since the Sonics left the Emerald city prominent public figures such as Gary Payton, Spencer Haywood, Russell Wilson, Walter Jones, Rashard Lewis, Matt Hasselbeck, Kevin Durant, Nate Robinson, Jamal Crawford, Sue Bird, and Breanna Stewart have all voiced the need for the team to come back to Seattle.

-In 2013, the Hansen-Ballmer group, which consisted of hedge fund manager Chris Hansen, former Microsoft CEO Steve Ballmer, and the Nordstrom family would agree to purchase 65 percent of the Sacramento Kings.
+3, the Hansen-Ballmer group, which consisted of hedge fund manager Chris Hansen, former Microsoft CEO Steve Ballmer, and the Nordstrom family would agree to purchase 65 percent of the Sacramento Kings.
 However, The deal would fall through because the NBA allowed Sacramento Mayor at the time, Kevin Johnson, to put a financial group together to purchase the Kings from the NBA.
 The year after, the Hansen-Ballmer attempted to purchase the Milwaukee Bucks for $650 million and move the team to Seattle according to ESPN’s Brian Windhorst.
 If the deal went through at the time, the group would have needed to pay an additional $150 million for the relocation fee.
 Instead, the team was sold to hedge fund billionaires Wesley Edens and Marc Lasry.

 Fast Forward a couple of years, Ballmer is now the owner of the Los Angeles Clippers and Seattle is still looking for a team.

 In 2016, Seattle Seahawks Quarterback Russell Wilson joined the Sodo arena group to bring NBA, and NHL to Seattle headed by Chris Hansen.

 “I’m excited to announce I’ve partnered w/the Sonics Arena Group to help bring the @NBA and @NHL to the best fan base in the world.
 Seattle,’’ said Wilson.